Sage Bambino Plus Review

 So I experimented with wiping the temp sensor before steaming to ensure it’s dry, and this does seem to be the case – so simply check the temp sensor is dry before steaming milk on auto.

 Experiment with temp and foam settings.
-We’re all different, you may like your coffee hotter or cooler than me, you may like a more dry foam than me, etc., so truly experiment and see what temp and foam combination works best for you.
+We’re all different, you may like your coffee hotter or cooler than me, you may like a more dry foam than me, etc., so just experiment and see what temp and foam combination works best for you.

 The Cleaning Cycle

 This is a backflush cycle.
-Backflushing is where you use a blind disk, or “backflush disk” which blocks the holes on the filter basket, and you put a cleaning tablet, or a bit bit of backflush powder into this, and pull a series of short shots, simply.
+Backflushing is where you utilize a blind disk, or “backflush disk” which blocks the holes on the filter basket, and you put a cleaning tablet, or a bit bit of backflush powder into this, and pull a series of short shots, simply.

 At some point (it’s supposed to be after 200 shots) the bambino will start winking at you – alternately flashing the single shot and double shot buttons.
 This suggests that it wants you to do a backflush cycle.

 Ignore the stuff in the instructions about putting a bowl under the portafilter, it’s wrong.
 No water comes out of the portafilter, that’s the point of the backflush disk, it goes through the internals and directly into the drip tray.
-I think the reason for this misleading info in the instructions is that initially the backflush disk had a hole in it and water did come directly out of the group, however they changed this and didn’t alter the instructions.
+I think the reason for this misleading info in the instructions is that initially the backflush disk had a hole in it and water did come directly out of the group, however they changed this and didn’t change the instructions.

 Some backflushing tips: